qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    * - **Point**
      - ``OUTPUT``
      - [vector: point]
-     - The output point vector layer
+     - The output point vector layer.
+       It will contain a new attribute with the ``distance`` from the calculated pole to the polygon boundary.

 Python code
 ...........